incremen/spotdl-discography/README.md

     ...
 ```

-Re-running skips already-downloaded tracks automatically, so it's safe to run again if something was interrupted.
+*Note: Re-running the script automatically skips tracks that are already downloaded, making it safe to resume if interrupted.*

 ---

 ## Why this wrapper script exists

 Running `spotdl` directly against a Spotify artist URL breaks in a few ways when using a standard Development Mode app.
-The script patches the library before running and reverts it after, so the library files stay untouched between runs.
+The script patches the library before running and reverts it after, keeping the library files untouched between runs.

 **Problem 1 — page size cap**
-Development Mode limits the `artist_albums` endpoint to 10 results per page, but spotdl requests 20.
+Development Mode limits the `artist_albums` endpoint to 10 results per page, but `spotdl` requests 20.
 Spotify returns `400 Invalid limit`.

 **Problem 2 — missing metadata fields**
-Development Mode strips several fields from API responses (`label`, `genres`, `popularity`) that spotdl tries to access directly, causing `KeyError` crashes.
+Development Mode strips several fields from API responses (`label`, `genres`, `popularity`) that `spotdl` tries to access directly, causing `KeyError` crashes.

 | Missing field | Crashes in | Error |
 |---|---|---|